loganjsch/solemate/APISpec.md

 ```

 ## 1.3 Logout of Account - `/users/{user_id}/logout` (POST)
-Users log out of their account
+User logs out of their account

 **Request**: